ProFormA/taskxml/gradinghints/whitepaper-grades.md

 A caveat: The labels ``tc.a`` and ``tc.b`` are specific to the test tool.
 The proposed grading scheme assumes, that the test tool provides an indexed result such that when calculating grades we can randomly access each sub result.
 Since the grading scheme hard-codes test-tool-specific sub-result-labels, such a grading scheme has a lower chance to be exchanged between graders, especially between different test tool backends.

-#### Combining sub tests and nullify conditions
+#### Example 5.
+Combining sub tests and nullify conditions

 An author can combine sub test references and test references.
-As an example we extend the [previous example](#referencing-tests-and-sub-tests).
+As an example we extend the [previous example](#example-4-referencing-tests-and-sub-tests).
 The author wants to nullify the score from the compilation test when all unit test cases miss the bar "0.5".
 For this in the following example the author adds one additional ``combine`` node labeld ``test2.max`` expressing the maximum of all unit test cases.
 With the new ``test2.max`` node it is easy to nullify the ``test1`` result, if the ``test2.max`` value is less than 0.5:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>